Start Your Path to Leadership

 The Leadership Development Program (LDP) provides 10 foundational workshops that are designed to engage and prepare new leaders.
 Students also have the option to earn a Leadership Certificate by engaging in a mentor relationship and leadership experience, and completing the foundations workshops and a reflection paper.
 There are also some stand-alone, one-time workshops offerings that are designed to provide a quick overview of a single leadership topic.

-What students gain?
+What do students gain?

 - Students are inspired to see themselves as leaders.